karhankayan/argggggggh/content/authors/admin/_index.md

     url: https://www.uchicago.edu/
 education:
   courses:
+    - course: Ph.D. candidate at Princeton University
-    - course: B.S. in Computer Science and B.S. in Mathematics
+    - course: B.S. in Computer Science with Honors and Specialization in Machine Learning & B.S. in Mathematics with Honors
       institution: The University of Chicago
-      year: 2022 (Expected)
+      year: 2022
     - course: High School Diploma in Science and Technology
       institution: Bahcesehir High School for Science and Technology
       year: 2018